Git Version Control System

 Generate SSH Key

-If you don’t already have a SSH key, use the steps below to generate your public/private key pair:
+If a SSH Key does not already exist, use the steps below to generate a public/private key pair:

 Option A: Generate Key Pair in Terminal